Felix-Raj/swipe-in-swipe-out/README.md

 # to change the hours working in office use option --iot
 siso --iot 6:30 --si 09:30
 # iot is only useful with si

+siso -v
+# show a musch as details as possible
 ```